Dear Readers of No Greater Joy Magazine,

 Fathers are the ones that are commanded to train and educate their children.
 (Ephesians 6: 4, Psalm 78:5-8, and Deuteronomy 6: 1 - 7)

-“Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord.”
-(Ephesians 6: 4)
+"And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord."
+Ephesians 6: 4

 God Himself has given fathers not mothers, not schools, not churches and certainly not the state, but fathers this responsibility.
 As a result, fathers are the ones who will be ultimately held accountable by God for what their children are taught.